wp-plugins/seamless-donations/readme.txt

-=== Plugin Name ===
+=== Seamless Donations ===
 Contributors: allendav, designgeneers
 Donate link: http://www.allendav.com/
 Tags: donation, donations, paypal, donate, non-profit, charity, gifts Requires at least: 3.4
-Tested up to: 3.6
+Tested up to: 3.8
-Stable tag: 2.4.2
+Stable tag: 2.8.1
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Receive donations, track donors and send customized thank you messages with Seamless Donations for WordPress.
+Receive donations (now including repeating donations), track donors and send customized thank you messages with Seamless Donations for WordPress.
+Works with PayPal accounts.

 == Description ==

 Need more than just a PayPal donation button?
 Would you like to allow your visitors to donate in honor of someone?
 Invite them to subscribe to your mailing list?
+Choose from desginated funds?
+Do donations that automatically repeat each month?
 Allow them to mark their donation anonymous?
 Track donors and donations?

 Seamless Donations by Designgeneers does all this and more - and all you need to do is embed a simple shortcode and supply your PayPal Website Payments Standard email address to start receiving donations today.

+Now supporting donations by US and non-US donors (all donations are in USD - other currencies will be supported soon)

 == Installation ==